 Yes, this is feasible.
 Please note that staining with PerCP, APC and APC-based tandems may be performed before the EdU detection step (click reaction), while RPE, PR-tandem or Quantum Dot antibody conjugates and detection of intracellular antigens should be performed after the click reaction.
 Check also the user manual for further information.
 Please, make sure that the emission spectra of the fluorochromes to be combined do not overlap extensively, so that their signals can be distinguished unequivocally using appropriate emission filters or spectral demixing.

-It is possible to safely take a break after the fixation step.
-Remove the fixation solution, wash as suggested in the user manual and store the cells in wash buffer at 4° C. The permeabilization step is not required immediately.
-However, the protocol may also be safely paused after permeabilization, following the same recommendation as above.
+It is possible to safely interrupt the protocol after the fixation step.
+Thereto, remove the fixation solution and wash as suggested by the user manual, then the cells can be stored in buffer at 4° C. Alternatively, the experiment can also be safely interrupted after permeabilization, again as described above.

-It is important to not pause the protocol if the click cocktail for EdU detection has been prepared, since the cocktail reacts optimally within 15 minutes.
+Please note: It is important to proceed with the experiment if the click cocktail for the detection of the EdU has been prepared already.

-The duration of the EdU incubation step may need to be adjusted according to your cell type or organism, the proliferative state of the cells (e.g., quiescence, lymphocyte activation), the EdU concentration applied and even the experimental design.
-For a start it is advisable to refer to a published protocol (which is close to your experimental setup) and to test the conditions with a low number of samples.
-As a general guideline we recommend to use a maximal EdU concentration in cell culture medium of 10 µM for incubations of a few hours to maximum one day.
-For longer incubation durations the concentration should be decreased to 1-5 µM.
-Cells that divide rapidly (once a day) generally require shorter incubation compared to cells with lower proliferation rates.
-Unless specific T lymphocyte preparations are expected to be in a rather quiescent state, a 2 h pulse with 10 µM EdU is usually appropriate for activated human T lymphocytes (and likely mouse ones as well).
+The EdU incubation time depends on the cell type or organism, the applied EdU concentration and the experimental design.
+For a start it is advisable to refer to a literature protocol (which is close to your experimental setup) and to test the conditions with a low number of samples.
+As a general guideline we recommend to use a maximum of 10 µM final EdU in the cell culture medium for incubations.
+For longer incubation (> 1 day) the concentration should be decreased to 1-5 µM.

 12 months unopened after receipt